Carlo-pien/Projet_ML_2_MA1/README.md

 ### The Experiments Notebook

-The `Experiments.ipynb` notebook contains differnet tests to define which transformations are useful and allow to perform better predictions with our Unet model.
+The `Experiments.ipynb` notebook contains different tests to define which transformations are useful and allows to perform better predictions with our Unet model.

 #### Unet_model.py

 The `Unet_model.py` file contains a first version of our Unet neural network without using the *Lightning* library.
-Thus, this ones is too slow to run and we didn't use it for our experimentations.
+Thus, this ones is too slow to run and we finally didn't use it for our experimentations.

 #### Unet_model_lightning.py